Skip to main content

 Biography

-After earning a Doctor of Physical Therapy degree, Dr. Hyatt practiced as a clinician in multiple settings including inpatient rehabilitation, acute care, long-term acute care, skilled nursing, and home health.
+<b>PT, DPT, PhD, NCS</b><br><br>After earning a Doctor of Physical Therapy degree, Dr. Watamura practiced as a clinician in multiple settings including inpatient rehabilitation, acute care, long-term acute care, skilled nursing, and home health.
 She also worked as a travel physical therapist for a year.
-As a physical therapist at HealthSouth Rehabilitation Hospital in Charleston, Dr. Hyatt established a program for individuals with spinal cord injuries and assisted in the development of a program for individuals with cerebral vascular accidents.<br><br>Dr. Hyatt joined the Department of Physical Therapy in the Fall of 2013 with the primary role of teaching Neuroscience and Clinical Reasoning.
-She serves as the chair of the Student Affairs Committee in the Department and the primary advisor for the physical therapy graduate assistant program.
-Dr. Hyatt is also the founder and director of the student run Mountain Area Pro Bono Health Services (MAPHealth), formerly Mountain Area Pro Bono Physical Therapy (MAPPT).
-She continues to practice in an outpatient setting and in inpatient rehab.<br><br>Dr. Hyatt resides in Waynesville, NC with her family on a farm that has been in her husband's family for five generations.
-Outside of work, she enjoys playing basketball, working out, running trails, hiking, and traveling to see her family (in Hawaii and Pennsylvania) and friends.<br><br><b>What do you love the most about being a Catamount?</b><br>The students, faculty, and staff are truly a family, and I cannot imagine working in a more supportive environment!
+As a physical therapist at HealthSouth Rehabilitation Hospital in Charleston, Dr. Watamura established a program for individuals with spinal cord injuries and assisted in the development of a program for individuals with cerebral vascular accidents.
+She completed her PhD in March 2024 researching the effect of focus of attention on individuals post acute stroke during a sit to stand task.<br><br>Dr. Watamura joined the Department of Physical Therapy in the Fall of 2013 with the primary role of teaching Neuroscience and co-teaches the Neuromuscular courses, and Clinical Care.
+She also serves as an Integrated Clinical Experience in Neurologic Physical Therapy.
+She also serves as the Assistant Department Head, which includes being the primary advisor for the physical therapy graduate assistant program.
+Dr. Watamura is also the founder and director of the student run Mountain Area Pro Bono Health Services (MAPHealth), formerly Mountain Area Pro Bono Physical Therapy (MAPPT).
+She continues to practice in an outpatient setting treating people with neurologic conditions.<br><br>Dr. Watamura resides in Waynesville, NC with her kiddos.
+Outside of work, she enjoys playing volleyball, basketball, tennis (and every other sport), working out, hiking, and traveling to see her friends and family (in Hawaii and Pennsylvania).<br><br><b>What do you love the most about being a Catamount?</b><br>The students, faculty, and staff are truly a family, and I cannot imagine working in a more supportive environment!
 I love seeing everyone grow and learn together in this beautiful area in which we are fortunate enough to live.
 I honestly could not love my job any more than I do.

 Education